 The Black Futures Hackathon is held in partnership with Holberton Tulsa and Urban Coders Guild.
 Urban Coders Guild exists to provide computer science education access and opportunities to youth from historically underserved, underrepresented and otherwise under-resourced communities.
 We’re opening this to all Tulsa area middle school and high school students, to provide them an opportunity to experience the joy and excitement of a hackathon in a single day!

-A combination of the words Hack and Marathon, typically a Hackathon is a competitive event centered around computer coding and software development.
-Hackathons usually consist of small teams racing against each other and the clock to solve problems through software design and implementation, literally hack into a secure server, create an application, video game, or any sort of coding challenge one could feasibly devise.
+A combination of the words “hack” and “marathon,” a Hackathon is a competition centered around computer coding and software development.
+Hackathons generally consist of small teams racing against the clock to solve problems through software design.
+Teams are also racing against each other to create the best project according to judging criteria.
+This can be anything from literally hacking into a secure server, to creating a web application, a video game, or any other sort of coding challenge.